briggsb9/agw-pbrouting-appserv-auth/README.md

 ![Path-Based Routing](images/pbrouting.png)

-The diagram above shows a scenario where apps sharing an App Service plan may require different approaches to authentication, i.e., one with authentication and one without (anonymous).
+The diagram above illustrates a scenario where path-based routing was selected to facilitate rapid deployment of automated environments in an attempt to minimise domain and certificate management overhead.
+Here, multiple apps with varying authentication requirements—one requiring authentication and another allowing anonymous access—share an App Service plan to optimise costs.

 Authentication can be handled using two options: easy auth and code-based authentication.
 In both options, the default App Service hostname is used to avoid domain conflicts.
 This is because you cannot configure the same custom domain for multiple App Services.
 See [Azure’s documentation](https://learn.microsoft.com/en-us/azure/app-service/manage-custom-dns-migrate-domain#how-do-i-migrate-a-domain-from-another-app:~:text=A%20domain%20name%20can%20be%20assigned%20to%20only%20one%20app%20in%20each%20deployment%20unit.) for more information.

 >[!WARNING]
 > Not using a custom domain on the App Service backend goes against general best practice.
-Verify the impact of using the default hostname by consulting [Azure’s host name preservation guide](https://learn.microsoft.com/en-us/azure/architecture/best-practices/host-name-preservation).
+If you choose to experiment with using the default app service hostname instead of a customer domain, be sure to review the [Azure’s host name preservation guide](https://learn.microsoft.com/en-us/azure/architecture/best-practices/host-name-preservation) to verify the impact.

 ---
+Lets look at the two options shown in the diagram.

 ### Option 1: Easy Auth with Host Header Override